Charles Smith (cowboy): Cowboy life

 When Tombstone fell into decline in the late 1880s, and with his companions moving across the South, Smith moved into other mining prospects in Ramsey Canyon in the nearby Huachuca Mountains.
 Here he became a Republican councilman for the Ramsey and Miller canyons.
 When he moved to Tempe a few years later, he continued his work in law enforcement as a deputy, and in politics as Justice of the Peace.
 He was a Pinal County deputy in Maricopa when he died.

 Personal life

 Smith lived with friend Bob Winders in Tombstone, started mining ventures with him, and married Winders' widow, Margaret, in 1890, with court records showing him to be the stepfather of Thomas Winders.
 He presumably became the stepfather to the Winders' other son, and in 1892 had a daughter with Margaret named Oneida.
-However, the marriage ended quickly and Smith moved to Tempe, leaving the family in Tombstone, where Margaret (and eventually Oneida) took back the Winders name.
+The marriage ended and Smith moved to Tempe, leaving the family in Tombstone, where Margaret (and eventually Oneida) took back the Winders name.
 One Earp-era history suggests that Smith had married a daughter of Winders when they worked together in Texas, though Winders had only two children, both sons.

 He was described as "a man of sterling quality, steadfast in his friendships and zealous in his duty".